Becoming a Freemason

 How do I join?

-If you don't know anyone who is a member and that you can talk to, then your first step is to approach your local lodge or one which shares your interests which include sports, motoring and young member Lodges, or check out our Contact Us page and let us put you in touch with your local masonic area.
+If you don't know anyone who is a member and that you can talk to, then your first step is to contact your nearest Lodge here.

 You may also be interested to find out more about the Universities Scheme.